drminnaar/react-starter/README.md

   A weather application that displays the current weather, daily forecasts, and hourly forecasts based on your current geolocation

+* [react-redux-quotlify]

+  A quote browser and manager that allows one to search famous quotes and save them to a data store.

 ---

 ## Getting Started